 A-level Spanish tutors

 Spanish has overtaken German as the second most-popular MFL in UK schools, offered at GCSE, A-level and IB.
 The grammar load (subjunctive, ser/estar, preterite/imperfect) is the usual stumbling block, alongside the speaking exam where unprepared photo-card questions catch students out.
-A-level adds set-text and film study — La casa de Bernarda Alba, Volver, Pan's labyrinth and others, depending on board.
+A-level adds set-text and film study: La casa de Bernarda Alba, Volver, Pan's labyrinth and others, depending on board.
 Tutoring helps most with grammar consolidation at GCSE and with literary analysis in Spanish at A-level.
-Native fluency is necessary but not sufficient — look for tutors who know the specific spec (AQA, Edexcel, Eduqas) and the assessed texts.
+Native fluency is necessary but not sufficient.
+Look for tutors who know the specific spec (AQA, Edexcel, Eduqas) and the assessed texts.

 A-levels are sat at the end of Year 13 (age 17-18) and are the standard UK university-entrance qualification, with most students taking 3 subjects (sometimes 4 plus an EPQ).
 Grades A*-E feed UCAS, and competitive university courses set offers at AAA or higher.
-Tutoring helps most with the step up from GCSE — A-levels demand independent learning, denser content, and exam technique that rewards structured argument or method-mark-aware working.
-Boards (AQA, Edexcel, OCR, Eduqas, CIE) diverge meaningfully — match the tutor to the spec, especially in maths, sciences and modern languages where assessment differences are sharp.
+Tutoring helps most with the step up from GCSE: A-levels demand independent learning, denser content, and exam technique that rewards structured argument or method-mark-aware working.
+Boards (AQA, Edexcel, OCR, Eduqas, CIE) diverge meaningfully, so match the tutor to the spec, especially in maths, sciences and modern languages where assessment differences are sharp.

 Read up before you book